THE EFFICACY OF TVS IN MEASURING CERVICAL PARAMETERS COMPARED TO THE BISHOP SCORE FOR PREDICTING LABOR INDUCTION OUTCOMES

 References

-2. Agrawal A, Tripathi PS, Bhandari G, Kheti P, Madhpuriya G, Rathore R. Comparative study Of TVS cervical score and Bishop score in prediction of successful labour induction.
-Egypt J Radiol Nucl Med.
-2022;53(1):138.
+2. Agrawal A, Tripathi PS, Bhandari G, Kheti P, Madhpuriya G, Rathore R. Comparative study of TVS cervical score and Bishop score in prediction of successful labour induction.
+Egypt J Radiol Nucl Med 2022;53(1):138.

 4. Bajpai N, Bhakta R, Kumar P, Rai L, Hebbar S. Manipal cervical scoring system by transvaginal ultrasound in predicting successful labour induction.
-J Clin Diagn Res JCDR.
-2015;9(5):QC04.
+J Clin Diagn Res 2015;9(5):QC04.

 5. Tsakiridis I, Mamopoulos A, Athanasiadis A, Dagklis T. Comparison of transabdominal and transvaginal ultrasonography for the assessment of cervical length in the third trimester of pregnancy.
-Taiwan J Obstet Gynecol.
-2019;58(6):784–7.
+Taiwan J Obstet Gynecol 2019;58(6):784–7.

 6. Kim Y, Kwon JY, Kim EH.
-Predicting labor induction success by cervical funneling in uncomplicated pregnancies.
-J Obstet Gynaecol Res.
-2020;46(7):1077–83.
+Predicting labour induction success by cervical funneling in uncomplicated pregnancies.
+J Obstet Gynaecol Res 2020;46(7):1077–83.

 7. Wiafe YA, Whitehead B, Venables H, Nakua EK.
 The effectiveness of intrapartum ultrasonography in assessing cervical dilatation, head station and position: a systematic review and meta-analysis.
-Ultrasound.
-2016;24(4):222–32.
+Ultrasound 2016;24(4):222–32.

 Published